flowxo/flowxo-sdk/README.md

 Service errors are where a user's request can't be completed for operational reasons.
 This includes validation errors, objects not being found, quotas being exceeded, etc.

-The platform does not make any attempt to retry after a `ServiceError`.
-Instead, the error message provided with the `ServiceError` is written to the workflow log, and the error object is logged and monitored by the platform.
+The core does not make any attempt to retry after a `ServiceError`.
+Instead, the error message provided with the `ServiceError` is written to the workflow log, and the error object is logged and monitored by the core.

 If you run into an error, create a `ServiceError` object and return it as the error argument in your callback: